 The continuing care aspect of Hartrigg Oaks is what makes us unique and gives the residents of Hartrigg Oaks peace of mind.

 In a nutshell, the continuing care model is achieved through our unique pooled financial options.
 The residence fee, paid to purchase your bungalow, also covers your accommodation in The Oaks, our onsite care facility, if you should need it on a short term or permanent basis.
 The community fee, if you choose the standard or reduced option, covers the use of the facilities, maintenance of the bungalows and your care when required.
 This means should your care needs increase, the amount you pay will not.

 There is the option to not opt for the continuing care feature, though it is very popular with around 87% of our residents taking advantage of the continuing care model we provide.
-Please see our brochure for more details of the financial options, including examples of the fees.
+Please see below.

 Where is it?

 Hartrigg Oaks is located on the edge of the Edwardian garden village of New Earswick, on the outskirts of York.
 It is ideally positioned to enjoy village life and is within easy reach of York’s historic city centre.

 Hartrigg Oaks has 152 spacious bungalows generously spread over a 21-acre site.

 There are four property types, all of which have a private garden and an allocated car parking space.